-by Charlotte Colombeau, Research & Marketing Executive (F4ID)
+by Charlotte Colombeau, Research & Communications Executive (F4ID)

 In the age of cash and voucher assistance (CVA), NGOs are exposed to an increased risk of fraud and aid diversion, rendering beneficiary ID crucial.

 According to the UN’s Mark Lowcock, one in 33 people worldwide need humanitarian assistance or protection; however, one billion people lack any form of identification (The World Bank).
 This means many communities are invisible to the humanitarian sector and unable to receive the assistance they require.

 There are a huge array of barriers to obtaining an ID such as, high fees and complications acquiring the required documents.

 “The humanitarian sector cannot help people if it fails to see them” (World Disaster Report 2018).

 For those who do have IDs, some feel unsafe to share it with NGOs and have their information stored in a database.
 Those who are comfortable to do so, might go through this signup process several times due to a lack of cross-working between organisations, making the procedure of delivering assistance long and inefficient.